 By now, we manage 4,238 properties with 342 staff members.
 Our turnover is £18m.

-We acquired Redcroft Nursing Home, Porthcawl.
-We re-developed and extended the site to establish our Picton Court care home.
+We re-developed and extended a building in Porthcawl to establish our Picton Court care home.
 Today, the 76-bed home provides 24 hour care alongside regular social activities.

 We launched our in-house cleaning and handyman service.
 Original team members Jayne and Chris are still with Hafod and have been joined by 9 colleagues who all help to keep our communities clean and maintained.